 Dancing professionally should come with a warning label: Beware of aches and pains, muscle fatigue and cramping, joint discomfort, and crackly popping sounds.
 To manage pain and keep moving, dancers often turn to foot rollers, foam rollers, and balls.
 These handy self-massage tools can relieve aching muscles during class or rehearsal, but they are not interchangeable.
 Here's how each can help.

-Foam and wood rollers are the most commonly used tools among dancers.
+Roll It Out Foam and wood rollers are the most commonly used tools among dancers.
 “Rolling is great for lengthening and pulling apart fascial tissue, especially plantar fascia on the bottom of feet, and the iliotibial band (IT) along the side of the thigh," says Julie O'Connell, director of Performing Arts Rehabilitation at AthletiCo in Chicago.
 Fascia, a soft connective layer between skin and muscle that helps support the body's structural integrity, tends to tighten and get more rigid from use.
 O'Connell recommends spending 3 to 5 minutes rolling during breaks in a long rehearsal day to feel some relief, until there's a decrease in tension and an increase in pliability.
 “Don't try to remove all of the fascial tension because your body needs that for postural support," she says.

 Rolling iliotibial bands and feet can be very painful, so choose the roller's density (hardness) based on your pain tolerance.
 If the roller causes muscles to tense, switch to a lower density and work up to harder rollers.
 Half-rollers and skinny rollers are better for smaller muscle groups.
 To unknot the calves, try kneeling with a skinny roller lying on top of the calf muscle length-wise, sit back on it, and move gently from side to side.